paynl/sdk-iDIN/README.md

 ```

 ##### Step 2 Your APItoken
-To let the SDK know what your APItoken is, you'll have to register the TokenCode (AT-code belonging to the token) and APItoken as follows:
+To let the SDK know what your API token is, you'll have to register the TokenCode (AT-code belonging to the token) and API token as follows:

 ```php
 \Paynl\Config::setTokenCode('AT-....-....');